yoyosource/BOTC-HomeBrew/Minion/Phantom/README.md

 ### Gambler
 The Phantom may choose each night* a player to guess, if guessed wrong he dies if attuned to the gambler.
 ### Pixie
-If the Phantom attunes to the Pixie, the Phantom will be drunk till he chooses again.
+If the Phantom attunes to the Pixie, the Phantom will have the drunkness state till he chooses again.
 ### Poppy Grower
-If the Phantom attunes to the Poppy Grower, the Phantom will be drunk till he chooses again.
+If the Phantom attunes to the Poppy Grower, the Phantom will have the drunkness state till he chooses again.
 ### Auric
-If the Phantom attunes to the Auric, the Auric will be poisoned, and the Phantom will be drunk until he chooses again.
+If the Phantom attunes to the Auric, the Auric will be poisoned, and the Phantom will have the drunkness state until he chooses again.